 The patio is 20 square meters (215 square feet) large.
-It is partly shaded by a roof.
-It is equipped with a table and chairs.
-From the patio you will enjoy a broad view of the surrounding vineyards and of the greenery.
+It is equipped with a table, chairs and a sun umbrella.
+From the patio you will enjoy a characteristic view of the valley.

 The furnishings of the living room are rural and characteristic of the Tuscan house.
-The furnishings include two sofas.
-There is a big and age-old fireplace.
+The furnishings include a sofa.
 In the living room you will also find a cooking area.
 The kitchenette is equipped with a four-burner gas cooker, an electric oven, a refrigerator with freezer and an Italian-style coffee-maker.
-The dining table can accommodate eight guests.
+The dining table can accommodate four guests.
 From the living room you will be able to enter the patio through a double-glazed French door.
-The room also has a double-glazed window with a view of the greenery and of the valley.

 Bedroom 2 with en-suite bathroom

-The second bedroom has a matrimonial bed (160 cm/62 inches, wider than a queen-size bed).
+The second bedroom has two twin beds (80 cm/32 inches).
 The room has a double-glazed window with a view of the greenery.
-This bedroom has an en-suite bathroom, equipped with a washbasin, a toilet and a shower.
+This bedroom has an en-suite bathroom, equipped with a washbasin, a toilet and a fully enclosed shower.